RigoBlock/RBIPs/RBIPs/RBIP-39.md

 - clear owned token mapping when a token is sold completely
   - this will avoid exploding gas costs in mint and burn operations as a smart pool gets in and out a big number of tokens.

+Intended flow:
+- on *create pool* operations, the system will check that the chosen base token has an oracle feed as per specifications
+  - the transaction will revert if no price feed is found, as otherwise it won't be possible to calculate the pool value in base token units.
+- on *swap* operations, the system will check that the incoming token has an oracle price feed as per specifications, and will return an error if it does not.

+If an oracle feed for a said token exists, but its cardinality is too low, we should consider extending it as a fallback, instead of reverting the transaction.
+However, this will add to the transaction cost, so we may instead return an error message on the interface prompting the user to extend the cardinality himself.

+The oracle pair will always be *target token* and *Token(address(0))* for universal encoding.
+We must check if this correctly works on all networks (polygon especially as MATIC has multiple non-null addresses).
+A canonical oracle implementation will be selected (either a Uniswap canonical oracles hook, or a custom designed one).
+Retrieving the oracle key is simple, as it is a function of known parameters:
+- currency0 -> `Currency(address(0))`
+- currency1 -> `Currency(targetToken)`
+- fee ->  `uint24(0)` (oracles have 0 fee)
+- tickSpacing -> `MAX_TICK_SPACING`
+- hooks -> `IHooks(canonicalOracleHookAddress)`

+It is yet to be decided whether the oracle feed assertions should be developed in a non-upgradable library (any changes will require pool operator's implementation upgrade) or in a dedicated extension.
+As the code relevant to assertions does not execute write operations, using an extension does not pose security concerns, however will increase the gas cost by ~2100 gas.
+Pros and cons of using an extension within the core contracts (i.e., *mint* and *burn* operations) will be evaluated.

 ## Test Cases
 TBD.